Supernatural Addiction

-Supernatural Addiction is an album by the thrash metal/death metal band Deceased.
+Supernatural Addiction is the fourth studio album by the thrash metal/death metal band Deceased.
 It was their last full-length album on Relapse Records.

 Production

 The album was produced by Simon Efemey.
 Each song was inspired by a different horror tale, movie, or show.

 Critical reception

 AllMusic wrote that Deceased "temper their death-metal fury with a love for old-school thrash, which actually works well for them, keeping the music from getting too cartoonish."
 CMJ New Music Report wrote that "[King] Fowley proudly and loudly prefers the glory days of superfast metal, when patches on acid-washed denim jackets reigned supreme and there was no rap or glam in sight."